The Challenges of Microbial Analysis in Cannabis Matrices: Plating vs Molecular Techniques

 Microbial analysis is critical for safeguarding public health and instilling trust in cannabis safety testing and the cannabis industry in general.
 While no one questions the wisdom of producing food and agricultural products despite frequent recalls, the legal cannabis industry is under greater scrutiny to provide products that satisfy sensible regulatory standards.
 It’s important for regulators to set realistic limits and to ensure that proper techniques are being used for microbial analyses.
 It’s important for labs to provide accurate and reliable results to growers/processors, regulators, and the public.

 Despite significant progress for microbial enumeration utilizing molecular PCR techniques, these approaches often diverge from results provided by traditional, culture-based techniques.
 Given that “CFU/g” is inherently culture-based regulatory language, safety testing labs and the industry in general would provide more consistent and accurate results for microbial enumeration with culture-based methodologies.
 In the case of “detected or not detected in one gram” qualitative analyses, molecular methodology is more effective, or sometimes necessary for accurate identification.
-Some regulators have already moved towards qualitative, and regulators, labs, and the cannabis industry at large would provide more accurate and consistent results following this approach.
+Some regulators have already moved towards qualitative analyses using molecular techniques and quantitative analyses using plating techniques, and regulators, labs, and the cannabis industry at large would provide more accurate and consistent results following this approach.

 Yan Shipelskiy will present at Analytical Cannabis’ 2022 Expo North America Online, which will take place March 23-24.
 You can register here to attend.